ztomasze/sdnd/Combat/Actions/Cast.md

 - **F:** Nothing happens and the spell is **exhausted**: You cannot cast that spell again until you complete a long rest.
 	- **CF:** You also suffer a **mishap**, as determined by your magic tradition.

+### sure cast

+A caster can choose to channel more magical power into a spell for greater control over its outcome but at the expense of burning the spell from their mind.

+Instead of rolling, you can take 10 on your spellcasting roll.
+That spell is then **exhausted**.

 ### modifiers

 Some spells have a modifier that changes how they are cast: